USS Stark incident: Incident

 Stark's search radar, ESM and CIWS systems failed to detect the incoming missiles.
 The first Exocet missile struck the port side of the ship near the bridge.
-Although it failed to detonate, rocket fuel ignited and caused a large fire that quickly spread throughout the ship's post office, storeroom, and the critical combat operations center (where the ship's weapons are controlled).
+Although it failed to detonate, rocket fuel ignited and caused a large fire that quickly spread throughout the ship's post office, storeroom and the combat operations center (where the ship's weapons are controlled).

 The second Exocet also struck the port side, 30 seconds later.
 This missile detonated, leaving a 10 by 15 ft hole in the frigate's left side.
 Electronics for Stark's Standard Missile defense went out and Brindel could not order his men to return fire.
-An AWACS plane was still in the area and just after witnessing the attack, radioed a nearby Saudi airbase to send aircraft for an interception, but the ground controllers did not have the authority to order a sortie and the Iraqi jet left unharmed.
-The USN (United States Navy) rules of engagement applicable at the time allowed Stark to defend herself after sufficiently warning the hostile aircraft.
-A total of 37 crew were killed in the attack, 29 from the initial explosion and fire, including two lost at sea.
-Eight later died from their injuries.
-Twenty-one others survived their wounds.
+An AWACS plane was still in the area and just after witnessing the attack, radioed a nearby Saudi Arabian airbase to send aircraft for an interception but the ground controllers did not have the authority to order a sortie and the jet left unchallenged.
+The US Navy's rules of engagement allowed Stark to defend herself after sufficiently warning the hostile aircraft.

 Brindel ordered the starboard side flooded to keep the hole on the hull's port side above water.
 This helped prevent the Stark from sinking.
 Brindel quickly dispatched a distress call after the first missile hit.
-It was received by USS Waddell, which was in the area, and USS Conyngham with two-thirds of its crew on liberty in Bahrain.
-Waddell and Conyngham arrived to provide damage control and relief to Stark's crew.
+It was received by USS Waddell, which was in the area and USS Conyngham with two-thirds of its crew on liberty in Bahrain.
+Waddell and Conyngham arrived to provide damage control and relief to the Stark's crew.
 According to the Pentagon, an Iranian helicopter joined a Saudi Arabian vessel to aid in rescue operations.

+A total of 37 crew were killed in the attack, 29 from the initial explosion and fire, including two lost at sea.
+Eight later died from their injuries.
+Twenty-one others survived their wounds.

 Aftermath

 Stark arrived at Bahrain the following day, 18 May 1987.
 There she was temporarily repaired by the destroyer tender USS Acadia before setting a course for Mayport Naval Station, Florida, the ship's home port.
 A court of inquiry under Rear Admiral Grant Sharp was formed to investigate the incident and later Captain Brindel was recommended for court-martial but was ultimately only reprimanded and relieved of duty.
+The flag officer in charge of the operation, Rear Admiral Harold Bernsen, was found blameless and continued in his post.
 It was found that Stark was 2 mi outside the exclusion zone and had not violated neutrality as the Iraqis claimed.
 Iraq apologized, and Saddam Hussein said that the pilot mistook Stark for an Iranian tanker.